University of Florida word mark

 Research Security at UF

 The federal government requires that research institutions receiving federal funds establish and operate a research security program to protect against foreign government interference and exploitation (NSPM-33).
-Research institutions continue to clarify what final requirements and procedures will be.
+Research institutions continue to clarify final requirements and procedures.

 UF Research Integrity, Security and Compliance (UF RISC) is the central point of contact within UF’s core offices to provide guidance to UF faculty, staff, and students who are conducting international research or other sponsored work abroad.
 The components of the program are: